50 Latest Item IELTS Topics

 studies suggest that the rise in the consumption of junk food is the major cause of obesity, some people argue that this problem can be tackled to a graet extent by increasing the price of these food items. do you agree or disagree?

-The table below gives information on consumer spending on different item in five different countries in 2020.
+The table below gives information on consumer spending on different items in five different countries in 2002.

 The table below gives information on consumer spending on different items in five different countries in 2002.
 (Steve no copyright)

-The table below gives information on consumer spending on different items in five different countires in 2002.
+The table below gives information on consumer spending on different items in five different countries in 2002.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+(Duc

-On a recent holiday, you lost a valuable item.
-Fortunately you have travel insurance to cover the cost of anything lost.
-Write a letter to the manager of the company – describe the item lost – explain how you lost it – tell the insurance company what you would like them to do
+On a recent holiday, you lost a valubale item.
+Fortunately, you have travel insurance to cover the cost of anything lost.
+Write a letter to the manager of your insurance company, in your letter - Describe the item you lost - Explain how you lost it -Tell the insurance company what you would like to do

 Nowadays many of us prefer to throw damaged things away, whereas in the past people used to repair damaged items and keep them for a long time.
 Why has this change happened?
 What are the effects of this change?
 Give relevant examples from your knowledge or experience.